osamayelk/We-Usage-Statistics/README.md

 I've extracted the ones being used in the frontend to be used as environment variables being passed to the server, these variables need to be set for the code to work

+You can also add an environment variable for the client JWT token since it takes years to expire.
+This saves the number of requests being sent

 - **AES_KEY**: "0f0e0d0c0b0a09080706050403020100"
 - **AES_IV**: "000102030405060708090a0b0c0d0e0f"
+- **JWT**: Just take the value being received from line 12 in weService.js

 ## Usage
 The code could be run directly using Node 14 or if you don't want to worry about the environment just build and run the Dockerfile using the following commands: